mediasp/hold/README.md

 - Specify particular Sequel expressions (with aliases) to add into the SELECT clause of the main query being done to load an object, when this property is to be loaded
 - Specify which tables which need to be added into the FROM clause of this query in order for the above SELECT clause to work (although they need to be tables which the repository knows about, and the repository takes care of JOINing them.
 See the section on using multiple tables for more info, and note that this doesn't at present work for adding arbitrary eager-association-loading joins into a query, only for when the object being loaded is spread across multiple tables in a one-to-one fashion)
-- To load the value for this property for a particular object ID, given the sequel result row resulting from the above SELECT query (note it doesn't have to get the value from this query and its result row, it could for example do its own separate query if required eg to load associated objects).
+- To load the value for this property for a particular object ID, given the sequel result row resulting from the above SELECT query (note it doesn't have to get the value from this query and its result row, it could for example do its own separate query if required e.g. to load associated objects).
 - Given a list of IDs and a list of result rows, to do the above in an efficient batched fashion.
-This provides a basic way to avoid the classic 'n+1' problem, eg the foreign key mapper uses this to do a `WHERE id IN (1,2,3,...)`
+This provides a basic way to avoid the classic 'n+1' problem, e.g. the foreign key mapper uses this to do a `WHERE id IN (1,2,3,...)`
 - To do something relevant to this property `{pre,post}_{insert,update,delete}` of its parent object
 - Make a Sequel filter expression which can be used to build a query querying for a particular value of this property